The team relies on the kind donations of the public as well as the support of companies and organisations. Want to help?

 become a member

-DUE TO THE CORONAVIRUS PANDEMIC, WE ARE PUTTING RECRUITMENT FOR THE 2020-2021 TRAINING YEAR ON HOLD.
-PLEASE CHECK BACK HERE IN 2021 FOR UPDATED INFORMATION.
+THANK YOU FOR YOUR INTEREST, HOWEVER DUE TO CURRENT TEAM NUMBERS AND THE CORONAVIRUS PANDEMIC, WE ARE PUTTING RECRUITMENT ON HOLD.
+PLEASE CHECK BACK HERE IN 2021 FOR UPDATED INFORMATION AND ONLY APPLY WHEN RECRUITMENT IS OPEN AGAIN.
 THANK YOU.

 The team recruits new members annually, with a 12 month training programme beginning in September.
 If you’re fit and well, able to navigate in remote environments and in all weathers, are able to look after yourself in the outdoors, have a First Aid certificate, a car and some flexibility then you could be the right person to join our team.